 Dror Paley, MD, FRCSC, trained in surgery at the Johns Hopkins Hospital and in orthopedic surgery at the University of Toronto Medical School.
 He moved to Baltimore to join the University of Maryland in 1987.
 From 1987 to 2001, Paley worked at the University of Maryland as professor of Orthopedics and chief of Pediatric Orthopedics.
 He is the Founder and Director of the Paley Institute in Palm Beach, FL, and has decades of experience treating Perthes patients from various countries.

-Shelley Cole, PharmD, is EVP of PKF and Lead Clinical Pharmacist at Diplomat Specialty Pharmacy, Inc. She studied Sociology and Biology at the University of California-Irvine and earned her Doctorate of Pharmacy at University of the Pacific.
+Shelley Cole, PharmD, is EVP of PKF and Lead Clinical Pharmacist at Diplomat Specialty Pharmacy, Inc. She studied Sociology and Biology at the University of California-Irvine and earned her Doctorate of Pharmacy at University of the Pacific - Thomas J. Long School of Pharmacy and Health Sciences.
 She is a licensed pharmacist dedicated to providing top-quality patient care and pharmacy services, experienced business professional and healthcare advocate, specializing in Clinical Oncology, Hepatitis, Rheumatology, Dermatology and other inflammatory diseases.
 She has been with PKF since its inception and is in charge of administering all prescription drugs and medications for children with Perthes disease at PKF’s various camp programs, as well as, counseling parents on pain management medications.